 - Your claim must be for money only.
 Small claims court does not have jurisdiction to hear actions for libel, slander, replevin, malicious prosecution, abuse of process, punitive or exemplary damages, or those brought by an assignee or agent.

-If you live out of the area or out of state, a Small Claim Complaint can be mailed to you, but you will have to fill it out and sign it in front of a notary public.
-The Interview Form can be downloaded from the Civil Forms portion of our website (www.maumee.org) or it can be mailed to you along with a small claim complaint form.
+If you live out of the area or out of state, a Small Claim Complaint downloaded from the Civil Forms portion of our website (www.maumee.org) or it can be mailed to you, but you will have to fill it out and sign it in front of a Notary Public.
+Submit and provide at least 3 sets of any documents you have which support your claim.
+A copy will be attached to the Small Claim Complaint.

 There is a filing fee which must be paid at the time of filing a Small Claim Complaint.
 At the present time, the cost to file against one Defendant is $60.00 plus $10.00 for each additional Defendant.
 If you win your case, you will be entitled to be reimbursed for the court costs provided you are able to collect on your judgment.